-3. Pattern search
+3 Pattern search

 Direct search methods are an important class of optimization algorithms which attempt to minimize a function by comparing, at each iteration, its value in a finite set of trial points (computed by simple mechanisms).
 Direct search methods not only do not use any derivative information but also do not try to implicitly build any type of derivative approximation.
 Pattern search methods can be seen as direct search methods for which the rules of generating the trial points follow stricter calculations and for which convergence for stationary points can be proved from arbitrary starting points.
-A comprehensive review of direct and pattern search can be found in [23], where the terminology 'generating set search' methods is adopted instead.
-In this paper, we prefer to describe pattern search methods using the search/poll step framework [3] since it suits better the incorporation of heuristic procedures.
+A comprehensive review of direct and pattern search can be found in [26], where a broader class of methods referred to as 'generating set search' is described.
+In this paper, we prefer to describe pattern search methods using the search/poll step framework [3], since it better suits the incorporation of heuristic procedures.

-The central notion in direct or pattern search is positive spanning.
-The definitions and properties of positive spanning sets and of positive bases are given, for instance, in [9, 23].
-One of the simplest positive spanning sets is formed by the vectors of the canonical basis and its symmetrical counterparts:
+The central notion in pattern search are positive spanning sets.
+The definitions and properties of positive spanning sets and of positive bases are given, for instance, in [9, 26].
+One of the simplest positive spanning sets is formed by the vectors of the canonical basis and their negatives: